-Students using the library should be there for research or reading only.
+- 1. Students using the library should be there for research or reading only.
 Any visitation or disruptive behavior will result in being sent out of the library.
-Repeated offenses will result in a complete loss of library privileges.

-- 2. All students using the library during study halls must sign out when leaving the study hall and sign in on the chart on the counter upon entering the library. - 3.
-Students are to remain seated until the bell rings at the end of the period. - 4.
-All students entering or leaving the library during class periods must have a pass.
-Students may enter and leave on their lunch break if they need to use the library resources. - 5.
+Repeated offenses will result in a complete loss of library privileges. - 2.
+Students are to remain seated until the bell rings at the end of the period. - 3.
+All students entering or leaving the library during class periods must have a pass. - 4.
 Any student who has lost library privileges is not to come to the library during the school day.
-They may use the library before or after school. - 6.
-All materials and A-V equipment leaving the library must be checked out at the circulation desk.
-Students involved in a related subject area will only use audio-video materials.

-- 7. No restroom passes will be given from the library. - 8.
-No books or other materials can be checked out if the student owes a library fine, so be sure to return books on time and pay fines promptly. - 9.
+They may use the library before or after school. - 5.
+All materials and A-V equipment leaving the library must be checked out. - 6.
+No books or other materials can be checked out if the student owes a library fine, so be sure to return books on time and pay fines promptly. - 7.
 All other school rules must be observed.